miran18-prog/final_project/README.md

-# Bdozawa application with flutter

-in this project i'am going to create an application for freelancers
+#bdozawa Application

 # Project Description
-this project is for clinets who want to find there need, these app lists skils Like ( graphic Design  - mobile applications - desktop application developer - frontend developer - backend developer )
+this app is for clinets who want to find there need, these app lists skils Like ( graphic Design  - mobile applications - desktop application developer - frontend developer - backend developer )